tokiku-music/tokiku-music.github.io/music/swirls_of_the_stream/index.md

 video_link: "https://youtu.be/vAQQhirsLKA"
 ---

 One of the Sumeru forest battle themes.
-This one goes pretty fast, but it's so worth it for how fun it is.
+This one goes pretty fast, but it's worth it for how fun it is.